caseyanderson/howtoSC3/MDPFA21/01-crash-course-FA21.md

 )
 ```

-In the above example, the `SinOsc` `UGen` is used both as control rate (to change the amplitude of the sounding `SinOsc`) and as audio rate (to actually play the `Sine` tone).
+In the above example, the `SinOsc` `UGen` is used both as control rate (to change the amplitude of the sounding `SinOsc`) and as audio rate (to play the `Sine` tone).

-Another example that uses Mouse location (both x and y axes) for frequency and amplitude:
+Another example that uses mouse location (both x and y axes) for frequency and amplitude:

 ```python3
 { SinOsc.ar(MouseY.kr( 50, 2000), 0.0, MouseX.kr( 0.0,1.0 )); }.scope;